Abrocitinib

 Mechanism of Action

-Section 12.1
+§1.1 · Section 12.1

 Abrocitinib reversibly inhibits Janus kinase 1 (JAK1) by blocking the adenosine triphosphate (ATP) binding site.
 In a cell-free isolated enzyme assay, abrocitinib demonstrated selectivity for JAK1 over JAK2 (28-fold), JAK3 (>340-fold), and TYK2 (43-fold), as well as the broader kinome.
-Both the parent compound and its active metabolites (M1, M2) inhibit JAK1 activity in vitro with similar levels of selectivity.
+Both the parent compound and its active metabolites (M1 and M2) inhibit JAK1 activity in vitro with similar levels of selectivity.
 JAK1 is a key signaling node downstream of cytokines central to atopic dermatitis pathophysiology, including IL-4, IL-13, IL-31, and TSLP.

 Pharmacodynamic effect: Treatment with abrocitinib produces dose-dependent reduction in serum markers of inflammation including hsCRP, IL-31 (pruritus mediator), and TARC (CCL17).
-These effects return to near baseline within 4 weeks of drug discontinuation, consistent with the short half-life of 3–5 hours.
+These effects return to near baseline within 4 weeks of drug discontinuation, consistent with the short elimination half-life of 3–5 hours.

 Label note (Section 12.1): The relevance of inhibition of specific JAK enzymes to therapeutic effectiveness is not currently known per the prescribing information.